CLIUtils/CLI11/README.md

 ### How it works

 Every `add_` option you have seen so far depends on one method that takes a lambda function.
 Each of these methods is just making a different lambda function with capture to populate the option.
-The function has full access to the vector of strings, so it knows how many times an option was passed or how many arguments it received (flags add empty strings to keep the counts correct).
+The function has full access to the vector of strings, so it knows how many times an option was passed or how many arguments it received.
 The lambda returns `true` if it could validate the option strings, and
 `false` if it failed.

 Other values can be added as long as they support `operator>>` (and defaults can be printed if they support `operator<<`).
-To add an enum, for example, provide a custom `operator>>` with an `istream` (inside the CLI namespace is fine if you don't want to interfere with an existing `operator>>`).
+To add a new type, for example, provide a custom `operator>>` with an `istream` (inside the CLI namespace is fine if you don't want to interfere with an existing `operator>>`).

-If you wanted to extend this to support a completely new type, use a lambda or add a specialization of the lexical_cast function template in the namespace `CLI::detail` with the type you need to convert to.
+If you wanted to extend this to support a completely new type, use a lambda or add a specialization of the `lexical_cast` function template in the namespace `CLI::detail` with the type you need to convert to.
 Some examples of some new parsers for `complex<double>` that support all of the features of a standard `add_options` call are in [one of the tests](./tests/NewParseTest.cpp).
 A simpler example is shown below:

 #### Example